-Parameter Туре Value Description UseStaging JCA <property name="UseStaging" value="true"/></property If the parameter is set to true, then the outbound Oracle File or FTP Adapter writes translated data to a Default: True staging file and later streams the staging file to the target file.
+Parameter Туре Value Description UseStaging JCA If the parameter is set to true, then the outbound Oracle File or FTP Adapter writes translated data to a staging file and later streams the staging file to the target file.
 If the parameter is set to false, then the outbound Oracle File or FTP Adapter does not use an intermediate staging file.
-Defined in Outbound JCA File. serializeTranslati on Endpoint Property <reference name="PurchaseOrder Out"> <interface.wsdl interface=""/> <binding.jca config="PurchaseOrd erOut_ftp.jca"/> <property name="serializeTran slation" type="xs:string" many="false" source="" override="may">true </property </binding.jca </interface.wsdl </reference If True, then the translation step is serialized using a semaphore.
+Defined in Outbound JCA File. serializeTranslati on rializeTranslati Endpoint Property If True, then the translation step is serialized using a semaphore.
 The number of permits for semaphore (monitoring the translation step) comes from ConcurrentThreshold parameter (listed in the preceding table).
-The default value of True is used because the translation step is CPU intensive and you do not want to starve other applications of threads.
+The default value of True is used because the translation step is CPU intensive and you do not want to starve other applications or threads.
 If False, then the translation step occurs outside the semaphore.
 Defined in Binding property for reference in composite.xml.
 Defaults: True (If the value of UseStaging is set to True) False (If the value of UseStaging is set to False)

-Parameter Туре Value Description inMemoryTranslatio n Binding Property <reference name="PurchaseOrder</reference This parameter is applicable only if UseStaging is False.
-Out"> <interface.wsdl interface=""/> <binding.jca< td="">If True, then the translation step occurs in-memory (an in-memory byte array is created.)</binding.jca<></interface.wsdl If True, then the translation step occurs in-memory (an in-memory byte array is created.) config="PurchaseOrd erOut_ftp.jca"/> <property name="inMemoryTrans lation"</property If False, then the adapter creates an output stream to the target file (FTP, FTPS, and SFTP included) and allows the translator to translate and write directly to the stream. type="xs:string" many="false" source=""override=" may">false Defined in Binding property for reference in composite.xml.
-Default: False
+Parameter Туре Value Description inMemoryTranslatio n - 0 1 / This parameter is applicable only if UseStaging is False.
+If True, then the translation step occurs in-memory (an in-memory byte array is created.) config="PurchaseOrd erOut_ftp.jca"/> <property name="inMemoryTrans lation" type="xs:string" many="false" source=""override=" may"&gt;falsey&gt; </property If False, then the adapter creates an output stream to the target file (FTP, FTPS, and SFTP included) and allows the translator to translate and write directly to the stream.
+Defined in Binding property for reference in composite xml Default: False

-14.3 Oracle JCA Adapter for Database Tuning
+17.3 Oracle JCA Adapter for Database Tuning